Records Management Compliance Checklist

 check-boxes-png-8

-Have records managers and any other relevant users been given appropriate access and permissions for the content?
+Have records managers and other stakeholders been given appropriate access?

 check-boxes-png-8